Lumisilk/SwiftUIPresent/README.md

 ### Swift Package Manager

-Follow the [tutorial published by Apple](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) using the URL for the SwiftUIPresent repo with the current version.
+Follow the [tutorial published by Apple](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) using the URL for the SwiftUIPresent repo.

 `https://github.com/Lumisilk/SwiftUIPresent.git`

 ## Usage

-Use `present(isPresented: Binding<Bool>, style: some PresentationStyle)` for simple bool presentation control,
+Use `present(isPresented:style:content:)` for straightforward bool presentation control,

-Or `present<Item: Identifiable>(item: Binding<Item?>, style: some PresentationStyle)` for optional data binding.
+And `present(item:style:content:)` for optional data binding.

 ```swift
 import SwiftUIPresent